skanehira/writing-a-wasm-runtime-in-rust/src/08_how_function_execute.md

-# Mechanism of Function Execution
+# How function execution works

 Executing a function means processing the instructions the function holds in a loop.
 In this chapter, we will explain how the Wasm Runtime processes functions.